-It may be wondered whether a type of secondary PW [pedagogical work] which, conversely, took into account the distance between the pre-existent habitus and the habitus inculcated, and was systematically organized in accordance with the principles of an explicit pedagogy, would not have the effect of erasing the boundary which traditional PW recognizes and confirms between the legitimate addressees and the rest.
-Or, to put it another way, whether perfectly rational PW - i.e. PW exerted ab novo in all domains on all the educable, taking nothing for granted at the outset, with the explicit goal of explicitly inculcating in all its pupils the practical principles of the symbolic mastery of practices which are inculcated by primary PA [pedagogic action] only within certain groups or classes. in short a type of PW everywhere substituting for the traditional mode of inculcation the programmed transmission of the legitimate culture would not correspond to the pedagogic interest of the dominated classes (the hypothesis of the democratization of education through the rationalization of pedagogy).
-But the Utopian character of an education policy based on this hypothesis becomes apparent as soon as one observes that. quite apart from the built-in inertia of every educational institution, the structure of power relations prohibits a dominant PA from resorting to a type of PW contrary to the interests of the dominant classes who delegate its PAu [pedagogic authority] to it (Bourdieu & Passeron, 1977 [1970]: 53-54).
+It may be wondered whether a type of secondary pw [pedagogic work] which, conversely, took into account the distance between the preexistent habitus and the habitus inculcated, and was systematically organized in accordance with the principles of an explicit pedagogy, would not have the effect of erasing the boundary which traditional pw recognizes and confirms between the legitimate addressees and the rest.
+Or, to put it another way, whether perfectly rational pw-i.e. pw exerted ab novo in all domains on all the educable, taking nothing for granted at the outset, with the explicit goal of explicitly inculcating in all its pupils the practical principles of the symbolic mastery of practices which are inculcated by primary pa only within certain groups or classes, in short a type of pw everywhere substituting for the traditional mode of inculcation the programmed transmission of the legitimate culture-would not correspond to the pedagogic interest of the dominated classes (the hypothesis of the democratization of education through the rationalization of pedagogy).
+But the Utopian character of an education policy based on this hypothesis becomes apparent as soon as one observes that, quite apart from the built-in inertia of every educational institution, the structure of power relations prohibits a dominant pa from resorting to a type of pw contrary to the interests of the dominant classes who delegate its PAu [pedagogic authority] to it. ([1970] 1977, 53-54)

-What Bourdieu and Passeron present as the only solution in The Inheritors - true democratisation of education - they now dismiss as utopian.
+What Bourdieu and Passeron present as the only solution in The Inheritors-true democratization of education-they now dismiss as utopian.
 Even utopias have their function in alerting us to the true nature of reality, but in Reproduction, Bourdieu and Passeron bend the stick in the opposite direction to demonstrate that there cannot be any alternative education so long as the class structure is what it is.
-This sounds like a call for revolution, but of course there is never a hint of that in their writing - so different from Paulo Freire, for whom education and revolution are intimately connected.
+This sounds like a call for revolution, but of course there is never a hint of that in their writing-so different from Paulo Freire, for whom education and revolution are intimately connected.